KrishnaS30/KrishnaS30/README.md

 </p>

 ## 🚀 About Me
- I am a Senior Statistician in the UK Civil Service specialising in data analytics, statistical modelling and machine learning.
+I am a Senior Statistician specialising in data analytics, statistical modelling, and machine learning.
+I have experience delivering evidence-based insights using large-scale administrative and survey datasets, transforming complex data into actionable insights.

 I'm passionate about leveraging statistics, analytics, and AI to extract meaningful insights, solve real-world problems, and enable data-driven decision-making.
-I have experience delivering evidence-based insights using large-scale administrative and survey datasets, transforming complex data into actionable insights to support decision-making.

 - 🎓 MSc Data Science (Distinction) from the University of East Anglia.
 - 🏢 Nearly 8 years of experience across analytics, technology, and software delivery roles.